Wondering which Florence neighborhoods to visit and stay in?

 Take a look at these pages to find out how to make the most of your time in Florence:

-This guide to Florence's neighbourhoods focuses mainly on the city centre neighborhoods which are of the most interest to visitors:
+This guide to Florence's neighborhoods focuses mainly on the city centre neighborhoods which are of the most interest to visitors:

 A stay in Florence is unimaginable without visiting Florence city center.